loosewheel/lwcomponents/readme.txt

 *	Solid color conductor blocks, same as Solid Color Block but also mesecons and digilines conductor.

-To spawn entities from dispensers include the lwcomponents_spawners mod.
+To spawn entities from dispensers and cannons include the lwcomponents_spawners mod.

 See the docs folder for details on each item.